Kidnapping of David Rohde: Media blackout

 Rohde's kidnapping was kept quiet by much of the world's media following a request from The New York Times not to publicize the abduction.
 At least 40 news agencies were reported to know about the kidnapping, but observed the media blackout.
 A few outlets did briefly report the news.
 It was first reported by Pajhwok Afghan News in November 2008, citing two Afghan officials on the day after the abduction.
 Al Jazeera and the Italian news agency Adnkronos initially reported the kidnapping, as did the right-wing blogs Little Green Footballs, The Jawa Report and Dan Cleary, Political Insomniac.
-In March 2009 Michael Yon "just did a small item because it was pretty much out there."
+In March 2009 Michael Yon wrote about it as "it was pretty much out there" according to him.
 Other bloggers and agencies were contacted by the Times and agreed to take their pieces down.
-Yon kept information subsequent to his initial report quiet "upon request from related parties."
+Yon kept information subsequent to his initial report quiet "upon request from related parties" and "archived" the paragraph.
 Greg Mitchell, the editor of Editor & Publisher, described it as "the most amazing press blackout on a major event that I have ever seen."
 The Times executive editor, Bill Keller, stated: "From the early days of this ordeal, the prevailing view among David's family, experts in kidnapping cases, officials of several government and others we consulted was that going public could increase the danger.
 We decided to respect that advice ... and a number of other news organizations that learned of David's plight have done the same.
 We are enormously grateful for their support."

 Dan Murphy of the Christian Science Monitor noted that "the way the Times handled Rohde's case reflects the set of informal rules the press is developing to deal with new kinds of conflict, and the new kinds of reporting that they require."
 The kidnappings in 2008 of the CBC News reporter Mellissa Fung in Afghanistan and Jill Carroll of the Christian Science Monitor in Iraq in 2006 had been tackled in a similar way, with the media observing blackouts in those cases as well (though they were shorter-lived, and in Carroll's case, major news outlets said they could not continue to sit on the story).
-Murphy nonetheless observed that the question of "whether the press is guilty of a double standard – protecting its own while reporting on other kidnapping cases" was likely to become "the subject of extended debate ."
+Murphy nonetheless observed that the question of "whether the press is guilty of a double standard – protecting its own while reporting on other kidnapping cases" was likely to become "the subject of extended debate."
 Bob Steele, a media ethicist at the Poynter Institute, comments: